Chapter 1: One Who Speaks

-The gardener watched it all and her loathing grew darker, How can the little flower have such a hold over the garden spirit’s heart?
+The gardener watched it all and her loathing grew darker.
+How can the little flower have such a hold over the garden spirit’s heart? she thought.
 One morning, before the rising light had given its blessing to the day, the gardener, sick with her own longing, left her bed and killed the little flower.
 Now, Farkas will learn to love me.
 He will come to look at me and feel alive.
 He will protect me instead of the pathetic, dead flower.

 When Farkas next returned, he went to greet Amira.
 He had missed his sweet friend.
 His eyes filled with rage when he saw that his little love was gone.
 He knew instantly what had happened and stormed to the gardener with fire and death in his breath.
 The gardener was frightened.

 “I only wanted you to love me,” she said.

 “You cannot kill another being and then claim their spirit as your own.
 I despise you,” Farkas spat at her.
 Still, he let her stay in the garden.
 She reminded him that he hated life.
 He wanted to hate life.